grafana/agent/docs/sources/flow/reference/components/discovery.http.md

 ```

-For more information on the potential labels you can use, see the [prometheus.scrape technical details][prometheus.scrape] section, or the [Prometheus Configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) documentation.
+For more information on the potential labels you can use, refer to the [prometheus.scrape technical details][prometheus.scrape] section, or the [Prometheus Configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) documentation.

 ## Usage